 Final Thoughts on Marijuana for Hangovers

-Also, please remember that alcohol is effectively a poison that was never intended for human consumption – when you drink too much of it, bad things are inevitable.
-So it is ironic that marijuana, which helps alleviate the negative symptoms of alcohol, is the only one of the two substances that is illegal.
-We all know that the experiment known as Prohibition was a failure, as it lasted only 14 years.
-With that in mind, perhaps it is time to remove marijuana for good from its federally illegal status.
+Also, please remember that alcohol is effectively a poison that was never intended for human consumption.
+When you drink too much of it, there are often health consequences.
+It is ironic that marijuana, which helps alleviate the negative symptoms of alcohol, is the only one of the two substances that is illegal.